noetl/noetl/README.md

 NoETL includes several core service plugins:

-- **NoETL GraphQL API Plugin:** Provides an interface for querying and interacting with NoETL using GraphQL.
+- **NoETL GraphQL API plugin service:** Provides an interface for querying and interacting with NoETL using GraphQL.
-- **Dispatcher Plugin:** Responsible for dispatch actions, steps' output, task queue management, and creating commands for other plugins to be executed.
+- **Dispatcher plugin service:** Responsible for dispatch actions, steps' output, task queue management, and creating commands for the next steps to be executed by actual plugins.
-- **Registrar Plugin:**  Manages playbook, plugin, and command reception and registration.
+- **Registrar plugin service:**  Manages playbook, plugin, and command reception and registration.

 Plugins communicate using NATS messaging, driven by YAML playbooks specifying task sequences.
 The Kubernetes environment serves as the execution platform.

 ### Prerequisites